 Toughen up and understand that there will be other people who won’t like your work.
 People you didn’t ask to review, who instead bought your book and then felt the desire to review it.

-However I’ve have people just ask me to read and review their work.
-I’m not even a reviewer anymore, though I do leave the odd reviews of books I’ve read every now and then.
+However, I’ve have people just ask me to read and review their work.
+I’m not even a reviewer anymore, though I do leave the odd review of books I’ve read.
 But the people who have approached me, often haven’t even bothered to learn what I like to read.

 Already they are risking an issue by pitching their book to the wrong audience.
-So while you cannot guarantee a reviewer will like your work – at least make sure you target reviewers who read the genre you write.
+So while you cannot guarantee a reviewer will like your work – at least make sure you target reviewers who read the genre you write and are the correct target demographic.

 Readers are your customers.
-They can chose to read what they want, they can recommend things to friends, they can blog about their book choices and create instagram challenges.
+They can choose to read what they want, they can recommend things to friends, they can blog about their book choices and create instagram challenges.

 They DON’T all have to like your book.
 They may comment to a friend that they didn’t like your book.
 If that happens, take a breath, scream into a pillow if you need it then just let it go.

 Creativity is subjective.
-Some of the most well known and popular authors write books I don’t enjoy.
+I’m not a fan of Harry Potter or Stephen King.
 Does that diminish them?
-No, they have people who love their work and you will too.
+No, they have people who love their work and what is my opinion?
+It’s just that, an opinion.

 Enjoy the fact that people will like your work.
 Accept that there will be people who won’t like your work.
 Don’t snap, flame or bitch at people who don’t like your work.